 If you’re looking for a conscious eatery that takes health, sustainability, and ethical sourcing in mind, look no further than Gouroo off of Saryan Street in Yerevan.
 Since its opening, it has become one of the premier restaurants in Yerevan for its garden and natural space, mindful food, and knowledgeable staff that is extremely passionate about what they are serving and the ingredients in everything.

 I was there for a party during my last trip to Yerevan and I was served a chocolate cake that’s main ingredient was… sweet potato.
 It was super interesting and delicious and it is so nice to see places like Gouroo in Yerevan.
-If you’re looking for a nice space to work and enjoy some fresh and healthy food, definitely stop by and treat yourself.
+If you’re looking for a nice space to work from and enjoy some fresh and healthy food, head to one of the best cafes in Yerevan, Gouroo.

 You can find Gouroo Club and Garden at 13 Saryan Street in Yerevan.
 To find out more, check out their Facebook page.